prathap949/college-demo/README.md

 # college-demo
-This is my first repository
-added a line by prathap yadav
+This is my first repository and after some time added a line by prathap yadav